Grades6 to 12

 Grades3 to 12

 In the ClassroomHave students work in teams to design and develop content demonstrating an understanding of lessons in any subject area.
 Begin sharing Kodu with your computer experts who are interested in programming.
 Allow them to be the leaders in sharing how to use and personalize the program.
+Enhance their learning by asking them to create game creation tutorial screencasts using Screencast-o-matic, reviewed here, to share with their peers.
 Use Kodu as part of an after-school computer club.
 Be sure to take advantage of the resources section of Kodu for tips and tutorials on using the program.

 Grades6 to 12

 In the ClassroomShare RobotBasic with students interested in computer programming.
 Ask proficient programmers to be the "experts" and share how-to activities with other students.
 Have your experts create short tutorials using a tool like My Simpleshow, reviewed here, and share them using a tool such as SchoolTube, reviewed here.